-The default Sawyer squeeze pouches are awkwardly shaped, hard to fill, and have been known to leak and and crack, which is definitely NOT what we need when depending on them in the backcountry.
+The default Sawyer squeeze pouches are awkwardly shaped, hard to fill, and have been known to leak and crack, which is definitely NOT what we need when depending on them in the backcountry.
 Sorry Sawyer, I love your filter, but I need an alternative dirty bag replacement for my Sawyer Mini.
 Enter CNOC.

 How I Discovered CNOC